ragapp/ragapp/README.md

 make dev
 ```

+> _Note_:
+Make sure you have the [Poetry](https://python-poetry.org/) installed.
-> _Note_: To check out the admin UI during development, please go to http://localhost:3000/admin.
+To check out the admin UI during development, please go to http://localhost:3000/admin.

 ## Contact